Frequently Asked Questions

 - Evidence of Hepatitis B vaccination (series of three shots) or seroimmunity (demonstrated with a positive titer).
 It is important to note that you need to allow at least 7½ months to complete the series.

 - Current evidence of freedom from tuberculosis (TB skin of chest x-ray).

 What CPR course is required?

 Students in both the ASN and BSN programs must have evidence of current completion of an approved CPR course, must have adult and infant (American Heart Association Health Care Provider or American Red Cross Professional Rescuer.)

 Do I have to submit to a background check?

 Background checks are required annually for the BSN and ASN programs.
-Complete instruction on how to complete the background check will be provided to the newly admitted students during orientation.
+Full instructions on how to complete the background check will be provided to the newly admitted students during orientation.

 What is the approximate cost of text books?